6 minutes read

 Introduction to GPT-5

-If you’re new to large language models, skim my plain-English explainer on how GPT-style LLMs work.
-You’ll prompt better after.
+If you are new to large language models, skim my plain-English explainer on how GPT-style LLMs work.
+You will prompt better after.

 Ready?
 Let’s ship your first GPT-5 request.